My 5 Embarrassing Blunders in Business (Avoidable Mistakes)

 Now those organised, boring, mechanical loser types are the only ones who actually do things that matter.

 I have always advocated use of “systems” for any businesses.
-But oddly, I never thought that I would need a “system” for organising myself.
+But oddly, I never thought that I would need a “system” for organizing myself.
 I see now that this is beyond a rookie mistake, this was a dumb mistake on my part.

 You need a system for yourself, it is that simple.